genelikespie/unityARProject/README.md

 8. Under File->Build Settings choose Android as the Platform and click Build
 9. Install the apk file in your phone

+TO RUN AUTOMATED TESTS:

+10. Download the "unity test tools" from the Asset store
+      a) In the Editor, go to Window->Asset Store
+      b) Search for "unity test tools"
+      c) download (you need to log in to your unity account) and import the package
+11. Our test script is in: Asset/Editor/MyTest.cs
+12.

+11.

 TO EDIT GAME: